YakaryBovine/Sundren/Rules/Character/Character Creation.md

 ### 11. Record weapon attack bonuses
 Mark down your total attack bonus with your weaponry.
 This is equal to your base attack bonus, plus either your Punch, Stab, or Shoot [[Skills|skill]] depending on the kind of weapon it is, plus your relevant at tribute modifier.
 The [[Weapons|weapons]] article will tell you which attribute is used for a particular weapon.
 If two attributes are listed, use the best one for your hero.
 If you haven’t even got level-0 skill at combat, take a -2 penalty on the hit roll.
 ### 12. Record your weapon damages
 Note down the damage done by your weapons.
-T his is equal to its base damage dice plus its attri bute modifier.
+T his is equal to its base damage dice plus its attribute modifier.
 If it’s a Punch weapon, you can add your Punch skill to the damage as well.
 ### 13. Record your Armor Class
 Record your Armor Class, the measure of how hard it is to hurt your hero in a fight.
 The [[Armor]] article gives the score for a given harness.
 Different suits of [[Armor|armor]] grant different Armor Classes; if you aren’t wearing any armor at all, your base AC is 10.
 Add your Dexterity [[Attributes#Attribute Modifiers|modifier]] to this AC.
 In order to hurt your PC, an enemy has to roll an attack roll on a d20, adding their attack bonus and equaling or exceeding your AC.
 ### 14. Record your Saving Throws